 FTC Announces Proposed Changes to R-Value Rule

-Originally published by the following source: Federal Trade Commission — December 4, 2017
+Originally published by: Federal Trade Commission — December 4, 2017

 The following article was produced and published by the source linked to above, who is solely responsible for its content.
 SBC Magazine is publishing this story to raise awareness of information publicly available online and does not verify the accuracy of the author’s claims.
 As a consequence, SBC cannot vouch for the validity of any facts, claims or opinions made in the article.